 3. Upward-Facing Dog Pose (Urdhva Mukha Svanasana)

-The Upward-Facing Dog pose stretches the chest and lungs as well as the shoulders, abdomen and the spine.
-By stretching the spine, it can help to relieve the pain if you suffer from sciatica, as well as helping to ease mild depression.
-It also increases lung capacity which can relieve some symptoms of asthma.
+The Upward-Facing Dog pose stretches the chest and lungs as well as the shoulders, abdomen and spine.
+Stretching the spine can help to relieve the pain if you suffer from sciatica, as well as help to ease mild depression.
+It also increases lung capacity, which can relieve some symptoms of asthma.

-The Upward-Facing Dog helps the body to relax at multiple different points, where other poses focus just on one specific area.
-It allows the body to fully stretch out, meaning it can relax fully when you come to going to bed and getting some sleep.
+The Upward-Facing Dog helps the body to relax at multiple different points, whereas other poses focus just on one specific area.
+It allows the body to stretch out fully, meaning it can relax fully when you come to going to bed and get some sleep.

 4. Camel Pose (Ustrasana)

 The Camel pose is perfect for anyone who works at a desk.
-By stretching backwards it can relieve any back pain, as well as aids in counteracting the effects caused by sitting and working at a desk for long periods of time.
+Stretching backwards can relieve any back pain, as well as aid in counteracting the effects caused by sitting and working at a desk for long periods of time.

-Being sat at a desk can also cause slouching and curvature of the spine, so by practising the Camel pose, it can help to counteract this and improve your posture.
-It's really great to get rid of all of the stress and aches caused by a long day at work, so you can sleep restfully.
+Being sat at a desk can also cause slouching and curvature of the spine, so practising the Camel pose can help to counteract this and improve your posture.
+It’s really great to get rid of all of the stress and aches caused by a long day at work, so you can sleep restfully.

 5. Butterfly Pose (Purna Titli Asana)

-The Butterfly Pose is designed to quiet the nervous system and is known for it's calming and restorative benefits.
-Practicing this pose can help to stimulate your heart and improve circulation, as well as helping with mild depression, anxiety and fatigue, all of which are things that can cause issues with sleep.
+The Butterfly Pose is designed to quiet the nervous system and is known for its calming and restorative benefits.
+Practising this pose can help to stimulate your heart and improve circulation, as well as help with mild depression, anxiety and fatigue, all of which are things that can cause issues with sleep.

 It is also perfect for soothing menstrual discomfort, sciatica and symptoms of menopause, all of which can make it difficult to not only fall asleep but can make it hard to go back to sleep if you wake in the night.